Towards Personalization of User Preferences in Partially Observable Smart Home Environments: Baseline

 \section{Baseline}

-In this section, we describe a baseline method that we design and implement with which to compare our proposed method (POSHS) against.
-This baseline includes a Recurrent Neural Network (RNN) that can remember sequences of TH preferences in order to solve a partially observable environment.
+We compare our model (POSHS) against two baselines: (1) a Recurrent Neural Network (RNN), and (2) a Transformer Attention layer.
+In this section we describe the details of these two models.

 Classical RNNs, however, often suffer from issues such as vanishing gradient, making it difficult for the model to remember long-term information.
 As a result, we use a Long Short-Term Memory (LSTM) networks as our baseline.
 LSTM is a type of RNN that can hold a sequence of information in its memory and learn temporal relations.
 To do this, LSTM uses long-term sequences in memory referred to as `cell-state'.
 The output from previous step are referred to as `hidden-state'.
 Information in an LSTM is controlled via three gates given as (\textit{a}) forget-gate, which decides the information that needs to be rejected or accepted, (\textit{b}) input-gate, which is used to control the information into the cell-state, and (\textit{c}) output-gate, which generates the output for each time-step.

 In a POMDP environment, Deep Q Network (DQN) fails to learn the optimal policy because it assume complete information about the state which we lack in our problem.
 Unlike DQNs, LSTM networks are capable of remembering long sequences of TH preferences and encoding the observation onto a latent space vector, making it possible to approximate the underlying hidden state \cite{POMDP_LSTM, POMDP_LSTM_2}.
 Thus, unlike POSHS where the agent needs to recognize the hidden state of the human occupant using Bayes rule explicitly, LSTMs can implicitly learn the underlying states using its recurrent memory.